Skyhawkbotics/firstdocs/source/docs/cad/projectone.md

     * You will be using a midplane to mirror your hole on the other side of your box
         * To do this, go under Construct and click on mid plane
         * ![](../assets/fusion360/midplane.png)
-        * Select the outside plane of each side of the box and hit enter, making sure a yellow plane appears in the center of the box
+        * Select the outside plane of each side of the box and hit `Enter`, making sure a yellow plane appears in the center of the box
         * ![](../assets/fusion360/midplanecreate.png)
     * Save again so you don't lose any work!
     * Using patterns to repeat an action can be a big time saver